kpavlov/langchain4j-kotlin/docs/PromptTemplates.md

 # Customizing Prompt Templates

 This guide demonstrates how to configure and use prompt templates with the [LangChain4J's AiServices](https://docs.langchain4j.dev/tutorials/ai-services).
 This setup involves configuring prompt templates, defining and extending prompt template sources and template rendering.

 ## Creating and Using Prompt Template

-Let's start with built-in mechanizm of loading prompt template from classpath.
+Let's start with built-in mechanism of loading prompt template from classpath.
 Your prompt templates should be located in the classpath, e.g.

 File: `prompts/default-system-prompt.mustache`